nortikin/sverchok/man/ScriptedNode_documentation.md

     ['button_name', func1]
 ]
 ```
-Here `func1` is the function you want to call when pressing the button.
+- Here `func1` is the function you want to call when pressing the button.
+- Each `"button_name"` is the text you want to appear on the button.
+For simplicity it must be unique and a valid variable name.
+Use alphanumerics only and separate words with single underscores if you need.

 #### `return`